After that fulfilling afternoon, we rode a tram from Malostranska Metro Station across the river to Wenceslas Square so we could explore the area.

 That night, Prague also hosted its annual Slovak Ball and its annual Austrian Ball—full of waltzing and posh socializing.
 The Czech Republic has several balls during the winter months, and couples and dancers of all ages attend—wearing the apropos formalwear.
 It might remind you of the Viennese Opera Ball.

-During all of that revelry, Lewis and I sauntered north to Old Town Square for our impressive dinner reservations.
 Old Town Square has been the heart of the capital for more than one thousand years.
 As a settlement, Old Town existed since the 800s.
 This is its coat of arms...

 (Every December, it hosts the capital’s grandest Christmas Fair.
 For the second year in a row, U.S. News and World Report named Prague as the most beautiful Christmas destination in the world!)

 Alas, that popularity had a bad side-effect.
 For years, the area suffered from over-tourism, and locals avoided it.
 Its restaurants were labelled as “tourist traps”: scams of high prices for low quality.
 (That is most of NYC).
 However, the celebrity chef at the city’s Michelin-Starred restaurant, Field, wanted to change that.
-Chef Radek Kašpárek envisioned a stylish restaurant with great food that would attract locals back to their square.
+Chef Radek Kašpárek envisioned a sophisticated restaurant with great food that would attract locals back to their square.
 He succeeded!
 Last year, he finished tremendous renovations in one of the capital’s prized buildings from the medieval era to build a new restaurant in Old Town Square.
-The building is named Dom U Červené Lišky (House of the Red Fox).
-The first mention of it occurred in 1401.
+The building is named Dom U Červené Lišky (House of the Red Fox), and the first mention of it occurred in 1401.
+This is it...

-Thanks to our research, we discovered that the restaurant recently opened in December 2023.
+Thanks to our vigilant research, we discovered that the restaurant recently opened two months ago in December 2023.
 It’s “the hottest place in town”, and Praguers flock to its doors for elevated recipes and clever preparation.
 Chef Kašpárek’s Michelin status also attracts Czechs from other cities, as well as foreigners (like us).
-We moved fast to secure dinner reservations via Bookio.com.
-After traipsing 10 miles through the Castle District and the vicinity around Wenceslas Square, Chef Kašpárek’s kitchen team provided a perfect meal of sustenance.
+He was also a judge on the TV series: MasterChef Czechia, so his stardom lures customers.
+We moved fast to secure dinner reservations via Bookio.com, and we attained a coveted 20:00 (8pm) time-slot.
+After traipsing 10 miles through the Castle District and then the vicinity around Wenceslas Square, Chef Kašpárek’s kitchen team provided a perfect meal of sustenance.

 The cellar was converted into a gourmet grocery store, and rooms are used for curing meats and baking bread and desserts.

 Our red-haired waitress escorted us to a table in the middle of the room.
-Lewis sat on a banquette bench, and I had a chair.
 An origami bird was on our table as a lamp.
-The tabletop was made of various planks that were suspended in a cube of lacquer.

 Most of the clientele was young.
 Facing us, a long banquette was full of young men in muscle-sweaters who accompanied two older men… and one young woman sat at the far edge.
-I knew they were gay by how they admired cute men in the restaurant.
-They were not the types of gay men who decided that they must be limp-wristed and speak with a fake lisp—to identify as being homosexual.
-That mainly happens in America, for inexplicable reasons over many generations.
-They were regular guys who were attracted to guys… without “false layers” or the stereotypical qualities that are promoted in the USA.
-In Czechia, there is no peer pressure to speak or act certain ways to be gay.
-It was refreshing.
+I knew they were gay from how they admired cute men.
+They were not the type of gay men who decided that they must be limp-wristed and speak with a fake lisp to identify as being homosexual.
+(That happens in America, for inexplicable reasons after many generations.
+Use this link to learn about it

-When one young fellow saw Lewis and I holding hands on our table, all of the eyes focused on us with keen interest.
+When one fellow saw Lewis and I holding hands on our table, all of the eyes focused on us with keen interest.
 An interracial gay couple might be less common in Prague, but their bright eyes and smiles told me that we were esteemed.

 We began dinnertime with cocktails: 420 Mule (their version of a Moscow Mule) and a classic Manhattan.
 A carafe of filtered water was always replenished.